Speculation about plasma balls in the

 main auroral belt.
 My job was mostly building instrumentation.
 One

-project was I believe somewhat unofficial.
+I believe somewhat unofficial.
 We were allowed such privileges as

 doing unfunded personal research projects.
 My boss, Dr. Jim Brandy

-was building a dual monochromator(1) and a Schmidt Camera with a
+was building a dual monochromator(1) and

 Cassgrain correction lens for observation of the Aurora.
 This work was not part

 of what we were there for, it helped to fill the evening time.
-I regret that
+I regret

 I did not return to the North to work for Dr. Brandy when he accepted